India–Sudan relations: Indian foreign aid

 India donated tents and medicines to flood victims in Al Jazirah state in 1978, provided medicines to curb the leishmaniasis epidemic in South Sudan in 1983, and donated 22,560 tonnes of wheat in 1985 and 6,000 tonnes in 1987.
 India airlifted medicines to help Sudan in the aftermath of floods in Khartoum in 1996, and donated US$50,000 to victims of floods in Kasala in October 2003.
 In March 2005, India responded to the Sudanese government's request for food aid and offered 20,000 tons of wheat to the people of Darfur.

 India pledged US$10 million towards infrastructure, capacity building, social sector projects such as the construction of hospitals and educational institutions in Sudan at the April 2005 Oslo Donors Conference.
 The Indian Ministry of Non-conventional Energy Sources (now known as the Ministry of New and Renewable Energy) provided funding for a solar electrification system in Khadarab village in April 2006.
 The system was set up by Central Electronics Limited.
 Similar systems have since been set up in other Sudanese villages with Indian funding.
 Between 1980 and 2014, India has extended about US$737.07 million in lines of credit.

 State-owned ONGC Videsh Ltd established a school for special children, as well provided funding for sports equipment and prostheses.
 Following a request from the Shilluk community, the company donated an electricity generator to Kodok in the Upper Nile state.
 Indian firm Angelique International Ltd donated funds for the renovation of an Indian school in Kassala, and ONGC financed the renovation of the Indian Club in Port Sudan on 15 August 2007.
 In the same year, several Indian firms donated funds for the construction of a school in Kadugli.
 The work was carried out by a battalion of the Indian Army posted in Sudan.
 India donated tents and medicines worth US$100,000 to flood victims in Sudan in early 2008.

 In February 2014, Sudan requested India to help develop its agricultural and renewable energy sectors.
-India provided Sudan with $350 million for the construction of a 500 MW power plant in White Nile state, and $150 million to set up the Mushkur Sugar Plant being in the same region.
+India provided Sudan with $350 million for the construction of a 500 MW Um-Dabakir Power Station in White Nile state, and $150 million to set up the Mushkur Sugar Plant being in the same region.
 According to then Indian Foreign Minister Salman Khurshid, the sugar plant "will earn Sudan valuable foreign exchange".

 Citizens of Sudan are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
 Sudanese diplomats routinely attend the Professional Course for Foreign Diplomats (PCFD), organized by the Ministry of External Affairs in New Delhi.